Taro-Hayashi/KillerWhale/leftside/5_ADD.md

 Place the bottom place on the back side of the ADD unit, and thread the long black M2 screw through the hole on the other side of the wheel encoder.
 ![](../img/add/IMG_5033.jpg)
 Secure the long black screw with the short M2 spacer.
-Then secure the short black screwas on both sides with long spacers.
+Then secure the short black screws on both sides with long spacers.

 ![](../img/add/IMG_5034.jpg)